Average Load Voltage for Step down Chopper (Buck Converter) Solution

 Variables Used

-Load Voltage - (Measured in Volt) - Load Voltage is defined as the magnitude of voltage over a complete cycle in load connected to the chopper.
+Average Load Voltage Step Down Chopper - (Measured in Volt) - Average Load Voltage Step Down Chopper is defined as the average of the load voltage across the load connected to the buck converter over one complete cycle of input.

 Duty Cycle - A Duty Cycle or power cycle is the fraction of one period in which a signal or system is active.